-Women travel solo, not from yesterday.
-13 books that will show you how to travel alone and do it with confidence and well informed.
-But travelling solo can be quite scary and challenging for a woman who never done it before.
-That’s why I suggest you read some of these books.
-You will see what other women have done and most importantly how they’ve done it.
-You will gain some confidence, will be entertained by the travel stories, and will learn some invaluable tips from the world’s expert on the matter.
+13 books about solo female travel that will show you how to travel alone and do it with confidence!
+Travelling on your own can be quite scary and challenging for a woman who never done it before.
+Read some of these books.
+You will see what other women have done and most importantly, how they’ve done it.
+You will gain some confidence, will be entertained by the travel stories, and will learn some invaluable tips from the world’s experts on solo travel.

 Go Your Own Way: Women Travel the World Solo

 There is nothing quite like hitting the road by yourself to awaken your senses, sharpen your mind, and build your confidence.
 In twenty-three beautifully crafted essays, women recount the thrills of travelling solo.

 Despite threat-assessment levels and airport security hassles, women of all generations are travelling more freely and independently than ever before.
 In that go-for-it spirit, Go Your Own Way spans the globe: adventure diva Holly Morris finds herself lost in the jungles of Borneo, alone with her thoughts and a cold-blooded companion; Lara Triback’s quest to learn the tango takes her to the late-night dance floors of Buenos Aires; Stephanie Griest finds female friends invaluable in her journey through Uzbekistan; and Amy Balfour recounts a hilarious trek up Yosemite’s Half Dome.

 The Solo Traveler’s Handbook 2nd Edition (Traveler’s Handbooks)

 The 2nd edition of The Solo Traveler’s Handbook offers more stories and tips on solo travel fun and safety.
 It’s a how-to manual, a solo travel guidebook, with travel literature and colour photos as well.
 It will help you venture out with confidence to discover yourself as you discover the world!

-- A comprehensive how and why of solo travel.
+- A comprehensive guide on how and why of solo travel.

 - Real solo travel stories

 - How to be solo and social: meeting locals and other travellers

 - Safety: four priorities, five principles and sixty tips